 2.7.1 - The teaching learning process of the institution is aligned with the stated PLOs and CLOs.
 Describe the way in which institution ensures alignment of stated PLOs and CLOs with the teaching learning process in not more than 100 - 200 words.

 Comprehensive list of PEOs, PLOs and CLOs demonstrates the output of the B.Ed. programme in terms of students' achievements and learning outcomes.
-This proves the inclination of the institution towards Outcome Based Learning.
+This demonstrates the institution's preference for outcomebased learning.